Calculate your potential savings with our ROI Calculator

 “You can’t fix what you can’t trace.” — Quality Director, global MedTech firm

-Even the best automation platform can’t fix a broken habit.
+Even the best platform cannot fix poor habits.
+However, recognizing these traps early prevents long-term inefficiencies.
 If your CAPA program still feels slow or keeps revisiting the same issues, chances are one of these traps is at work.
 Spot them early, fix them fast, and your whole quality management system will run smoother.

 The 5 Whys only works when the team pushes past the obvious.
 Stopping after two rounds of questions usually lands on a symptom (“the gauge was out of spec”) instead of the true process fault (“no preventive maintenance schedule exists”).
 Take the method seriously: keep asking “why?” until the answer is something you can permanently control or change.